-Markets Right Now: Stocks open higher on Wall Street
+Markets Right Now: Stocks move higher on Wall Street

 9:35 a.m.

-Stocks are opening higher on Wall Street following a big plunge led by technology stocks the day before.
+Stocks are opening higher on Wall Street following a plunge led by technology stocks the day before.

 Technology stocks were among the biggest gainers in early trading Tuesday.
 Microsoft climbed 1.3 percent.